kernow/Google-Chrome-News/README.md

 # Building the application

-You will need node JS with the Jake package which can be installed using
+The app comes ready to run, if you wish to rebuild the templates or documentation you will need a working [node.js](http://nodejs.org/) installation along with the [Jake](https://github.com/mde/jake) package which can be installed using

 `npm install -g jake`

-Then run `jake build` to build the app before running it.
-To see a list of tasks run `jake -T`
+To see a list of tasks run `jake -T`.
+To build the documentation you will need [docco](http://jashkenas.github.com/docco/) installed

 # Testing

 Currently Rake is used to run the test suite so ruby 1.9.3 will need to be installed with ruby gems and bundler.
-Then run `rake jamsmine` to get the test server running.
+Then run `rake jasmine` to get the [Jasmine](http://pivotal.github.com/jasmine/) server running.

 # Credits